Get More From Your Guitar Practice 8 Steps To Developing A Guitar Practice Schedule That Works

 Guitar Practice Myth #1: “Using a guitar practice schedule is boring.”

-Guitar Practice Myth #2: “It's hard to stick with a guitar practice schedule.”
+Guitar Practice Myth #2: “It's hard to stick with a guitar practice schedule when I practice guitar.”

 Guitar Practice Myth #3: “Practice schedules are too rigid and they put limitations on your creativity.”

-Guitar Practice Myth #4: “A guitar practice regimen is too structured and takes away freedom to drift to random things when playing guitar.”
+Guitar Practice Myth #4: “A guitar practice regimen is too structured and takes away freedom to drift to random things when playing or practicing guitar.”

 Guitar Practice Myth #5: “Using a guitar practice schedule doesn't work.
-You can make more progress without one.”
+You can practice guitar (and make more progress) without one.”

 Guitar Practice Myth #6: “It’s not fun to practice the same things in the same way each day.”